AdamGrossTX/Toolbox/Windows 10 Servicing/Readme.md

 Launch the script again with the desired command lines.
 If all files and folders are present, it will begin working.
 In the end, you will end up with a CompletedMedia folder which will have the completed media with updated wims.

+### Note
+Beginning in Windows 10 1809, the servicing model has improved.
+At the moment, dynamic updates are no longer delivered from WSUS and can't be downloaded by the script.
+I have reached out to the product group to ask for assistance on offline servicing options.
+They said that this is being worked on, but there's no solution yet.
+The best option I've found is to run the Feature Update on a device and it will download the CAB files into the c:\$Windows.~BT folder where you can grab them and add to the script.

 Originally created for this blog post. https://www.asquaredozen.com/2018/08/20/adding-dynamic-updates-to-windows-10-in-place-upgrade-media-during-offline-servicing/